souzayb/market-project/README.md

 # market-project
- Seles system projetc for a local market
+ Sales system projetc for a local market